hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

 * Submitted by JSON-RPC API method [`eth_sendRawTransaction`](../../Reference/API-Methods.md#eth_sendrawtransaction)
 * Received via propagation from another node
-* Added to a block by a mining node.
+* Added to a block by a mining node

 After adding transactions to a block, the transactions are not validated against the allowlist when received by another node.
 That is, a node can synchronize and add blocks containing